meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-02.md

 In this challenge you "install" and launch the emulator to be used for testing.

+**Configuration and Code Tracks**
-Clone the
+- Clone the
 [Microsoft Commercial Marketplace API Emulator](https://github.com/microsoft/Commercial-Marketplace-SaaS-API-Emulator) into a folder on your machine

-Your task is to launch the emulator using your preferred method
+- Launch the emulator using your preferred method

-- The emulator should be made available on `http://localhost:3978`

 ## Success Criteria